Power law rheology of generalised Maxwell and Kelvin-Voigt models: Generalised Maxwell model

-If we use the Laplace transform of Eq. \ref{eq GM relaxation}, we may determine without approximation the elastic and viscous moduli of the generalised Maxwell model, for any choice of discrete relaxation spectrum:
+If we use the Laplace transform of Eq. (\ref{Eq: GM relaxation function}), we obtain, without approximation, the well-known elastic and viscous moduli of the generalised Maxwell model, for any choice of discrete relaxation spectra:

-By using these formulas, there are no restrictions on the parameter $\alpha$.
-We have a well defined relaxation function (Eq. \ref{eq GM relaxation}) even for $\alpha<0$ or $\alpha>1$.